Dealer Licensing in Minnesota

 To obtain a dealer license in Minnesota, you must do the following:

 - Fill out the Motor Vehicle Dealer License Application (Form PS2401) completely, because incomplete applications are returned to applicants.

 - Include the Commercial Location Checklist (Form PS2410).

 - Include the original copy of your Motor Vehicle Dealer License Surety Bond (Form PS2446).

 - For new dealers and DSB license applicants selling new mopeds, provide a Dealer Franchise Agreement (Form PS2404) from the manufacturer of each new make of vehicle for sale.

 - Proof of ownership or Verification of Property Lease (Form PS2407).

 The Minnesota DVS advises applicants to hold off on submitting their dealer license applications until their locations fully meet all the necessary items on the Commercial Location Checklist (Form PS2410).
 Failure to meet the requirements or misstatements on the checklist may cause the application to be denied.
-In addition, any applicant denied a dealer license must wait at least one year before reapplying.
+In addition, any applicant denied a dealer license must wait at least 1 year before reapplying.